lawrie/blackicemx_nmigen_examples/README.md

 This is the start of a configurable spi controller.

 I am still working on how best to do the handshaking.

+### wishbone

+mitecpu.py is a version of the MiteCPU, converted to access memory via a Wishbone bus.
+It uses two point-to-point wishbone buses, for code and data.

+### wishbone_lambda

+This version of mitecpu.py is a more extensive wishbone bus example, using components from lambdasoc.